Codit/practical-api-guidelines/maturity-level-two/docs/api-security.md

 This setup might require you the most effort but is also the most secure (if you choose only one).

 The principle is that the user will authenticate to the OAuth2 Authentication server.
 The server will validate if your credentials are valid credentials for this certain application.
-If that is the case an `Authorization`-header with a JWT token can be added to the request.
+If that is the case, the authentication server will return a token that gives access to an API.
+Consumers of the API must add this (JWT) token in an `Authorization`-header to the request.
 The API can then validate if:
 - The user is authentication with the right Authorization Server
 - What the email & basic information of the user is.
 - The roles the user has (based on claims)